A voluntary program, designed to complement and extend students’ stand-alone courses with related language study.

-- FLAC sections do not fulfill “Areas of Inquiry” or Core requirements.
+- CLAC sections do not fulfill “Areas of Inquiry” or Core requirements.

-- FLAC section are taught on top of a faculty member’s normal teaching load.
+- CLAC section are taught on top of a faculty member’s normal teaching load.

-- A FLAC section linked to an existing course will appear on the transcript as a separate entry with the same course prefix and number, although with a separate section number.
+- A CLAC section linked to an existing course will appear on the transcript as a separate entry with the same course prefix and number, although with a separate section number.

-- Any service-learning and/or research-based FLAC section will have a designated divisional prefix, as determined by the Dean’s Advisory Council.
-(E.g., AHUM 200: FLAC Language Pedagogy).
+- Any service-learning and/or research-based CLAC section will have a designated divisional prefix, as determined by the Dean’s Advisory Council.
+(E.g., AHUM 200: CLAC Language Pedagogy).

-- At the instructor’s discretion, FLAC courses may be open to eligible students from other courses.
+- At the instructor’s discretion, CLAC courses may be open to eligible students from other courses.

 - Faculty stipends are based on initial enrollment numbers for the section.